Grant Williams (basketball): Professional career

-Boston Celtics (2019–present)
+Boston Celtics (2019–2023)

 Williams was selected with the 22nd overall draft pick by the Boston Celtics in the 2019 NBA draft.
 On July 11, 2019, the Celtics announced that they had signed him to a four-year, $11.8 million rookie-scale contract.
 On October 23, 2019, Williams made his professional debut, coming off the bench in a loss to the Philadelphia 76ers.
 On December 4, 2019, he made his first career start in a winning effort against the Miami Heat.
-In an effort to garner support for teammates making the 2020 NBA All-Star Game, Williams pledged to dye his hair pink if Jaylen Brown, Jayson Tatum, and Kemba Walker all received a selection.
+In an effort to garner support for teammates making the 2020 NBA All-Star Game, Williams pledged to dye his hair pink if Jaylen Brown, Jayson Tatum and Kemba Walker all received a selection.
 However, Williams did not do so as Brown did not make the team.
-Williams finished his rookie season averaging just over 15 minutes per game in 69 games, 3.4 points per game, and 2.6 rebounds per game.
+Williams finished his rookie season averaging just over 15 minutes per game in 69 games, 3.4 points per game and 2.6 rebounds per game.

 Upon completion of the 2020–21 NBA season, Williams' second season in the league, he slightly increased his averages in all major statistical categories.
-He finished the season averaging just over 18 minutes per game, 4.7 points per game, and 2.8 rebounds per game.
+He finished the season averaging just over 18 minutes per game, 4.7 points per game and 2.8 rebounds per game.

 On March 21, 2022, Williams scored a then career-high 20 points in a win against the Oklahoma City Thunder.
-He finished the 2021–22 NBA season with career-best averages with over 24 minutes per game, 7.8 points per game, and 3.6 rebounds per game.
-On May 15, Williams scored a career-high 27 points in a decisive Game 7 win over the Milwaukee Bucks in the Eastern Conference Semifinals.
-His performance was highlighted by a 7-for-18 mark from three point range, records for both made threes and three attempts in an NBA Game 7.
-Williams helped the Celtics reach the NBA Finals, but lost to the Golden State Warriors in 6 games.
+He finished the 2021–22 NBA season with career-best averages with over 24 minutes per game, 7.8 points per game and 3.6 rebounds per game.
+On May 15, Williams scored a career-high 27 points in a decisive game 7 win over the Milwaukee Bucks in the Eastern Conference Semifinals.
+His performance was highlighted by a 7-for-18 mark from three point range, records for both made threes and three attempts in an NBA game 7.
+Williams helped the Celtics reach the NBA Finals, but lost to the Golden State Warriors in six games.